slatedocs/slate/source/includes/_norflash.md

 Note that the above commands are placed within the header section of the packet in Byte#3.

 ## Data Section
 The data section consists of 16 bytes.
-The first 4 bytes (Byte 4-7) are always reserved in the NOR flash subsystem.
+The first 4 bytes (Byte 4-7) and the last 9 bytes (Byte 11-19) are always reserved in the NOR flash subsystem.
 However, the other bytes might be used differently depending on the command field, which is explained next.

 #### FlashEraseAll Command/Response
 In the command mode, the packet commands Neblina to do a full-erase for the on-chip NOR flash memory.
 This takes about 2 minutes to complete.
 Here is the command packet: